We'll cover

 Step 3: Check Your ATS Score

 After the scan, you’ll see an ATS score, usually out of 100.
 This score tells you how easy it is for systems to read your resume and how well it aligns with job requirements.
-If your score is above 80%, you’re in a good position.
-It means your resume is structured well and has the right elements.
+ResuScan recommends an ATS score of 80+ for better visibility and shortlist chances.
+As of Q1 2026, only 5% of resumes achieve an ATS score above 80% on ResuScan’s 40+ criteria evaluation system.

 Step 4: Use ResuScan if Your Score is Low

 If your score is below 80%, don’t ignore it.
 This is where most candidates lose opportunities.
 Search for ResuScan and upload your resume there.
-It gives a more detailed breakdown of what’s missing or going wrong.
+Resumes optimized using ResuScan’s ATS tools are more likely to get shortlisted faster by recruiters and ATS systems.

 Step 5: Fix Issues and Recheck